Dialectical Behavior Therapy Consultation

 Some of the organizations we have helped include:

-In addition, we have provided training and consultation at the following schools: Algonquin Regional High School, Assabet Valley Collaborative, Dover-Sherborn, Fairfield CT, Greenwich CT, Marlborough Schools, Mendon-Upton Regional Schools, Milford, Millis, Nashoba Regional, Reading, Scituate, Wachusett Regional, Westborough and Westport CT.
+In addition, we have provided training and consultation at the following schools: Algonquin Regional High School, Assabet Valley Collaborative, Dover-Sherborn, Fairfield CT, Greenwich CT, Marlborough Schools, Mendon-Upton Regional Schools, Milford, Millis, Nashoba Regional, Reading, Scituate, Wachusett Regional, Westborough, Westport CT. and Worcester Public Schools.

 For more information, please contact: